Symetra Life Insurance Company Review

 There is a no-lapse universal life policy, which is guaranteed to stay in force as long as you make the required payments and stay within the set limits of withdrawals and policy loans.

 Apart from this, Symetra also offers a number of annuity products for retirement planning purposes.

 Cons of SymetraLack of Whole Life and Variable Universal Life Policies

 This is the only notable downside with Symetra.
 The company’s product range does not include a whole life policy or a variable universal life policy.

 Traditional whole life policies are popular with a surprisingly large number of people, thanks to the sense of security they offer.
 The protection lasts for a lifetime, the premiums do not go up for any reason, and the cash value acts as an emergency fund, which can be accessed from time to time.

 Similarly, variable universal life policies are also immensely popular due to their high growth potential.
 If you are shopping for either one of these policies, you need to look at the other options available.

 You can find a list of the top-rated insurance providers on NoExam.com (most of these companies offer whole life as well as variable universal life policies.)

 Final Thoughts on Symetra

 Symetra is a financially strong, reliable insurance provider.
-The company offers three excellent products – a pure term policy, a universal life policy which focuses on cash value growth, and a universal life policy which has a no-lapse guarantee.
+The company offers three excellent products – a pure term policy, a universal life policy that focuses on cash value growth, and a universal life policy that has a no-lapse guarantee.
 If any of these policies meet your financial needs, you should definitely go for it.